• Home

 What You Need To Make Our Easy Cornish Hens:

 Onions.
 Lemons.
 Sage & Rosemary.
 I also love adding additional layers of flavor by resting the Cornish hens on a bed of onion, lemons, sage, and rosemary.
 Protip.
-Add even more flavor by stuffing the hens with onions, lemons, garlic, sage, and rosemary.
+Add more flavor by stuffing the hens with onions, lemons, garlic, sage, and rosemary.

 Ingredients needed for Cornish Hens